SNHD-Development/FormSchemaRender/README.md

 		}
 	}

+### List Type (Sub Form)

+This is the sub form fields type.
+You can nested form with in the form.

+To render existing data, will use description to render as the heading in the result table.

+To Render Custom Table Header simply pass in Options.TableTitle in Fields.
+This will get generate the table header with that text and simply hover over to see the full detail of description.

 ### Version

+* 0.1.0

-* 0.1.0 - Adding Spinner Options to be able to set min and default values.
+	- Adding Spinner Options to be able to set min and default values.
 	- Adding Options in Button to be able to ask for confirmation before redirect the form.
+	- Adding Sub Form (List Type) Options to be able to perform more function.

+* 0.0.9

-* 0.0.9 - Adding JavaPowUpload from http://www.element-it.com/multiple-file-upload-applet/java-uploader.aspx (require serial number)
+	- Adding JavaPowUpload from http://www.element-it.com/multiple-file-upload-applet/java-uploader.aspx (require serial number)

+* 0.0.8

-* 0.0.8 - Support International Address.
+	- Support International Address.

+* 0.0.7

-* 0.0.7 - Fix Button Decision on Read Mode.
+	- Fix Button Decision on Read Mode.
 	- Add Decimals Options for Number Type.
 	- Button Decision can render data if found more than one.
 	- Fix Image Type when render, if it can render using lighbox will do that else will link to the new page.
 	- Adding Ajax Call to auto populate data

+* 0.0.6

-* 0.0.6 - Add Copy to Clipboard button, Button Decision type and fix ie 7 Styles.
+	- Add Copy to Clipboard button, Button Decision type and fix ie 7 Styles.

+* 0.0.5

-* 0.0.5 - Adding MultiFiles Upload and Fix minor bug.
+	- Adding MultiFiles Upload and Fix minor bug.

+* 0.0.4

-* 0.0.4 - SubForm can render the data in all the mode now.
+	- SubForm can render the data in all the mode now.
 Fixed minor bug for validation methods and schema.

+* 0.0.3

-* 0.0.3 - Fix IE when render List Type.
+	- Fix IE when render List Type.
 Fix validation in special field type.

+* 0.0.2

-* 0.0.2 - Add Wizard View.
+	- Add Wizard View.

+* 0.0.1

-* 0.0.1 - Init Project.
+	- Init Project.